bndithia/My-personal-Website/content/authors/admin/_index.md

     url: https://uni-freiburg.de/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am passionate about improving access to healthcare for all and improving health outcomes in low-resource settings.

 # Interests to show in About widget
 interests:
   - Health systems strengthening
   - Health economics
-  - Health Diplomacy
+  - Health diplomacy
+  - Machine learning
+  - Languages

 # Education to show in About widget
 education: